X-rays Emission: a novel tool to detect Extensive Air Showers: Fluxes

 \subsection{X-ray fluxes from EAS geo-synchrotron}

-The X-ray photon fluxes at the position of the detector were computed by solving Eq.~\ref{eq:master_formula} numerically and estimating the footprint area following the procedure in \S~\ref{sec:areas}.
-Figure~\ref{fig:nphotons_altitude_comparison} shows the absolute number of photons arriving at the detector position for below- and above-the-limb events for a set of detector altitudes between \qtyrange{10}{30}{km} from a \qty{100}{PeV} primary assuming a primary interaction depth of \qty{30}{g cm^{-2}} for the former, and a depth equivalent to the expected decay length of a $\tau$ lepton for the latter.
+The X-ray photon fluxes at the position of the detector were computed by solving Eq.~\ref{eq:master_formula} numerically and estimating the footprint area following the procedure in Sec.~\ref{sec:areas}.
+Figure~\ref{fig:nphotons_altitude_comparison} shows the absolute number of photons arriving at the detector position for below- and above-the-limb events for a set of detector altitudes between \qtyrange{10}{35}{km} from a \qty{100}{PeV} primary assuming a first interaction depth of \qty{30}{g cm^{-2}} for the former, and a depth equivalent to the expected decay length of a $\tau$ lepton for the latter (fixed at $\sim \qty{5}{km}$ for a \qty{100}{PeV} $\tau$).
 Figure~\ref{fig:fluxes_altitude_comparison} shows the photon fluxes for the same conditions.
 The error bands shown were obtained by considering a conservative \qty{20}{\percent} uncertainty on the number of electrons in the shower obtained from the Nerling energy distribution.

 As can be seen from Fig.~\ref{fig:nphotons_altitude_comparison}, for the same observation altitude, the number of photons arriving to the detector is about an order of magnitude smaller for below-the-limb events.
 The reason for this is two-fold.
 First, below-the-limb events come from showers initiated by leptons emerging from the Earth and propagating upwards.
 With respect to horizontal showers, up-going showers develop in denser layers of the atmosphere, and this is particularly true for the earlier stages of development when X-ray synchrotron emission is most relevant.
 As a result, the shower develops over shorter lengths, and consequently, over shorter timescales.
 Since the power emitted in synchrotron radiation by a single particle is constant in time, shorter emission timescales lead directly to fewer emitted photons.
 Second, since the shower develops in a denser atmosphere, the effect of atmospheric absorption is more important.